theapache64/theapache64.github.io/src/content/blog/why-fullMode-hates-gson.md

 ## ❤️‍🩹 How to fix it?

 Fixing is simple.
-You just need to add the `Car` to your ProGuard rules, but a better fix would be to stop using `Gson` and migrate to a JSON library that doesn't use reflection for parsing, like `Moshi CodeGen` (not `moshi-reflect`).
+You just need to add the `Car` to your ProGuard rules, but a better fix would be to stop using `Gson` and migrate to a JSON library that doesn't use reflection for parsing, like [Moshi CodeGen](https://github.com/square/moshi?tab=readme-ov-file#codegen) (not `moshi-reflect`) or [Kotlinx.serialisation](https://github.com/Kotlin/kotlinx.serialization)

 ## 🤝 Thanks